Posted: by Bronte

 1. Specify the Subscription Service

-It is important that your first step is specifying what type of subscription box you are going to start.
+It is important that your first business step is specifying what type of subscription box you are going to be starting.
 In order to do this, you are going to have to find your niche.
 You can start with larger niches, such as fitness or makeup and zoom in from there.
 For example, if you want to focus on fitness, then consider looking for a smaller niche, like CrossFit or yoga.
 Makeup could be specified to something like Korean or African-American beauty.

 2. Identify the Competition